Puyodead1/udemy-downloader/README.md

 - Specify max number of concurrent downloads:
   - `python main.py -c <Course URL> --concurrent-downloads 20`
   - `python main.py -c <Course URL> -cd 20`

+If you encounter errors while downloading such as

+`errorCode=1 Network problem has occurred. cause:Unknown socket error 10051 (0x2743)`

+or

+`errorCode=1 Network problem has occurred. cause:A socket operation was attempted to an unreachable network.`

+Then try disabling ipv6 in aria2 using the `--disable-ipv6` option

 # Support